Applying to TWC

 UNH Eligibility Check

-Complete a UNH Study Away Student Eligibility Form (found in UNH-Via), to confirm that you are in good academic, financial, and judicial standing, and that you will represent UNH in a positive light.
+UNH will contact your College Dean's Office to confirm that you meet the Study Away Eligibility Requirements--that you are in good academic, financial, and judicial standing, and that you will represent UNH in a positive light.
 Interning with TWC is a privilege, and students with prior judicial or arrest records may not be eligible to attend.

 Application Deadlines

 • Plan early!
-All applicants must meet with the UNH TWC Liaison in advance of filling out the application, to review all aspects of the application process, including reviewing drafts of your resume, writing sample, and statement.
-Students must also provide an official transcript from all colleges attended, and a completed & signed UNH Study Away Student Eligibility Form, which can be downloaded through UNH-Via.
+All applicants must meet with the UNH TWC Liaison in advance of filling out the application to review all aspects of the application process, including reviewing drafts of your resume, writing sample, and statement.

-• Early Application is encouraged for placements that require security clearances, and possibly a few other sites.
-Some examples are the U.S. Depts. of Justice, Homeland Security, and State, federal law enforcement agencies.
+• Early Application is encouraged for placements that require security clearances, and other sites.
+Some examples are the U.S. Departments. of Justice, Homeland Security, and State and Federal law enforcement agencies.